-Martínez is the author of four monographs and has edited numerous volumes and theme issues, with publications in high-impact journals such as Journal of Material Culture, Cultural Anthropology, Social Anthropology, JRAI, Cultural Geography, and Environment & Planning.
+Martínez is the author of four monographs and has edited numerous volumes and theme issues, with publications in high-impact journals such as Journal of Material Culture, Cultural Anthropology, Social Anthropology, JRAI, Cultural Geographies, and Environment & Planning.
 His forthcoming book—The Future of Hiding (Cornell University Press, 2025)—explores how secrecy intersects with energy infrastructure and identity politics in Eastern Estonia.

 Committed to reimagining anthropology, Martínez is a strong advocate for methodological innovation: he pioneers expanded ethnographies and experimental collaborations, using immersive experiences—like exhibitions—to disrupt conventional notions of memory, materiality, and sociality, and to convey complex ideas to diverse audiences.